 I am always surprised at how many of my clients don’t take the time to properly and thoroughly complete their Amazon profile.
 By profile, I mean a few things.
 Here’s a shortlist of the items you’ll want to ensure are completed thoroughly:

-- Return settings.
 Here you can define rules for product returns and clearly explain any return instructions.
 You can find this section under the general Settings area in Seller Central.
-Believe it or not, buyers will seak out your return policy prior to purchasing, so having a well thought out and actionable policy will help convince buyers that they have recourse should a return be necessary.
+Believe it or not, buyers will seek out your return policy prior to purchasing, so having a well-thought-out and actionable policy will help convince buyers that they have recourse should a return be necessary.

 3. Outsource the Talent You Lack